adelriosantiago/syncternet-demo/README.md

 # boydog no OT

-This will be the pipeline: html->scope->server->scope->html, if a change in "scope" happens, it will *not* feed into "html", it follows the normal process.
+This will be the pipeline: on html update -> front flat scope -> server scope -> update front flat scope (if different) -> update html.
+There is a scope in html and it is flat.
+The server scope is deep.